guzba/curly/README.md

 Since `startRequests` can add any number of HTTP requests to a queue, and since HTTP requests can block for a long time, it is really easy to find yourself with an ever-growing queue and run out of memory.
 This is no good.

 You can ask a Curly instance how long its queue is (`queueLen`) and if you think that is too long, you can call `clearQueue`.
-Clearing the queue will unblock all threads waiting for responses and each queued request will have an error.
+Clearing the queue will unblock all threads waiting for responses and each queued request will have an error stating it was canceled.

 ## Production tested